nonoo/kappanhang/README.md

   - `rfg`: RF gain in percent
   - `sql`: squelch level in percent
   - `nr`: noise reduction level in percent
+  - `audio`: current status of the audio monitor (see the *Hotkeys* section in this README for more information about this feature)

 - Second status bar line:
   - `state`: RX/TX/TUNE depending on the PTT status